News & Insights

 The trajectory for smart containers is set for continuous innovation, aiming to greatly enhance the customer experience through advanced data collection and connectivity solutions.
 Efforts are being channelled into integrating a broader array of sensors, including those capable of measuring gases and expanding the use of wireless sensors to gather more comprehensive data on cargo conditions.

 A critical focus is also being placed on overcoming global connectivity challenges.
-For instance, certain countries' roaming restrictions, which necessitate network switching to maintain container connectivity, are a hurdle actively being addressed.
+For instance, certain countries' roaming restrictions, which necessitate network switching to maintain shipping container connectivity, are a hurdle actively being addressed.
 Solutions to facilitate seamless network transitions in these regions are under exploration.

 Finally, in the future it is hoped that more smart containers can be directly linked to satellites to ensure uninterrupted communication capabilities.